open-telemetry/oteps/text/profiles/0239-profiles-data-model.md

 * "23 July 2023", "24 Aug 2023" — show differences between "pprof", "denormalized" and "normalized" representations
 * "04 Oct 2023" — introduces "pprofextended" representation, compares it to "pprof" and "arrays".
 Shoes that "pprofextended" version is overall better than "pprof", but not as a good as "arrays"
 * "06 Oct 2023" vs "After Stacktrace removal (Oct 6 2023)" — shows difference between representing stacktraces as separate struct vs a separate array of integers.
 Shows massive reduction in retained_objects.
-Demonstrates that after Stacktrace struct removal "pprofexntended" representation is better than "arrays" representation
+Demonstrates that after Stacktrace struct removal "pprofextended" representation is better than "arrays" representation
 * "Attribute Representations (Oct 13 2023)" — focuses on differences between different attribute representations.
 Shows that having a lookup table for attributes is optimal compared to other representations

 Below you can see the benchmarking results for most notable example profiles: